 One of my pet peeves about mainstream films where they have a gay relationship is that people think they're being amazingly liberal.
 They say, well, we'll have these gay characters but they can't touch.
 They can't show any affection

-other or have any sex scenes, like they would just naturally with a heterosexual relationship.
+or kiss each other or have any sex scenes, like they would just naturally with a heterosexual relationship.
 I just feel like that's a cop-out.
 We felt it was very important not to shy away from it and to be very matter of fact about it.
-That's what's cool
+That's what's

 To add to the film's authenticity, the Wachowskis hired feminist and sex educator Susie Bright to choreograph the film's sex scenes and act as a consultant on the film, and Bright also appears in one scene as an